 The section of the river that the project site is located is already subject to a moderate level of relatively large vessel traffic due to the number of available private moorings, located upstream, and Monty's marina, located downstream of the proposed marina entrance.
-The riverbank of the proposed site has poor quality riparian coverage of its riverbanks with the proposed entrance to the marina is in a section of the river already subject to some erosion and has few aquatic plants (The Ecology Lab, 2007a).
+The riverbank of the proposed site has poor quality riparian coverage of its riverbanks with the proposed entrance to the marina is in a section of the river already subject to some erosion and has few aquatic plants (The Ecology Lab, 2007).

-However, the rehabilitation of the riparian and vegetation buffer zones in these areas has been incorporated into the proposal to mitigate any potential erosion impacts associated with an increase in the volume of river traffic resulting from the development.
+The Ecology Lab (2007) identify that there are significant opportunities to improve the shoreline of the project site by implementing appropriate management practices.
+Rehabilitation of the riparian and vegetation buffer zones along the bank of the project site has been incorporated into the proposal to mitigate any potential erosion impacts associated with an increase in the volume of river traffic resulting from the development.
 Furthermore the proponent will establish an environmental trust fund to be administered by an environmental group for ongoing riparian revegetation works downstream of the marina (which protect against boat wash impacts) and will provide information to boat users of the marina regarding boat wash, its impacts and how to minimise it.
 The environmental trust is to be funded through the application of a levy on all completed berths within the marina, and it is anticipated that this trust will provide an incentive mechanism and community focus on riparian maintenance where previously no programs existed ensuring on-ground tangible results.